n-man123/HackerRank/README.md

 # HackerRank
-Various Python programs (but a few non-Python ones as well)
+Various Python programs (and a few non-Python ones as well)